Dredd: Future

 In October 2014, Shankar announced the production of an unofficial spinoff online series based on the Dark Judges that would be released later that month.
 The animated miniseries was titled Judge Dredd: Superfiend and all its six episodes were released on 27 October 2014 on YouTube.
 In March 2015, Garland said that a direct sequel would likely not happen in the near future, at least not with the crew involved in the original film.

 In 2016, Urban said that "conversations are happening" regarding a Dredd continuation on streaming services Netflix or Amazon Prime.
 In an interview in May 2016, Urban said that while the film's "mishandled" marketing strategy and "unfortunate" box office performance meant that it was "problematic" to try to make a sequel, "the success it has achieved in all post-theatrical mediums has definitely strengthened the argument in favour of a sequel."
 In May 2017, a television series named Judge Dredd: Mega-City One was announced to be in development by IM Global Television and Rebellion.
 In August 2017, Urban stated he was in discussion to star in the series.

+The series was eventually put on hold due to the pandemic back in 2020.
+Rebellion CEO Jason Kingsley explained to Radio Times back in 2020, "I want there to be a sequel [to Dredd].
+We've got the rights back so we can do it, we've just got to get rid of this virus thing that's going on at the moment, and then hopefully things can kick off in all sorts of different areas of making film and TV, it's just– it's all very messed up at the moment for everybody".

+"A lot of work has been done on all sorts of different scripts actually.
+So Mega-City One the TV show."
+He added.
+"Basically we can't go into production because of the [coronavirus pandemic] and we've got scripts and everything is ready to go but the problem is, because of the pandemic and everybody's funding changes and everybody's shifting around".

+Reboot

+In 2025, it was reported that a new Judge Dredd film was in development.
+It is set to be directed by Taika Waititi with a script by Drew Pearce.